🔢 SQL RANK vs DENSE_RANK vs ROW_NUMBER (Rownumber) – SQL Ranking Functions Explained

 • Use DENSE_RANK() when ties share position but no gaps are allowed

-🧠 Keywords That Hint You're Ranking
+🧠 Keywords That Hint You’re Solving a SQL Ranking Question

 • "Top N"